sintaxi/surge/README.md

 - Custom CNAME & custom SSL
 - Fallback 404.html pages
 - HTML5 mode 200.html pages
-- stays out of `git`s way
+- Stays out of `git`s way
-- supports clean URLs && trailing slashes `/`
+- Supports clean URLs && trailing slashes `/`
 - Implicit signup
-- supports CNAME files
+- Supports CNAME files

 If you’re using tools like Grunt, Gulp, or a static site generator like Jekyll, your files are output into a compile directory like `_site/`, `build/`, or `www/`.
 From the root of your project, pass Surge the path to this directory to upload your compiled assets.